Mayank18-dotcom/background-generator/README.md

 # background-generator
-Can be used to change the background for your websites.
+Can be used to change the background color for your websites.